mwydmuch/xCOLUMNs/README.md

 This makes the library very flexible and allows to use it with any multi-label classification model that provides conditional probability estimates.
 The library directly supports numpy arrays, PyTorch tensors (work in progress), and sparse CSR matrices from scipy as input/output data types.

-For more details, please see our short usage guide, the documentation, and/or the papers that describe the methods implemented in the library.
+For more details, please see our short usage guide, the documentation (work in progress), and/or the papers that describe the methods implemented in the library.

 ## Quick start